chrisrhayden/words_cli/README.md

 words_cli
 a tool for words

-NOTE: you can specify stdin by giving a -
+NOTE: you can specify stdin by giving a - as the query

 USAGE:
-    words_cli [OPTIONS]
+    words_cli [FLAGS] [OPTIONS]

 FLAGS:
     -h, --help
             Prints help information

+    -F, --no-formatting
+            dont format output

+            this will just print everything out as one line -n, --no-print
+            dont print output

+    -S, --no-style
+            dont print style escape sequences

     -V, --version
             Prints version information